 Interstate Ambulance Treatment and Transport Information for Queensland Residents

-If you are a permanent Queensland resident and receive an invoice for ambulance treatment/transport provided to you or your child/dependant by another state or territory ambulance service, you are requested to forward the invoice to the Queensland Ambulance Service (QAS) for payment.
+If your principal place of residence is Queensland and you receive an invoice for ambulance treatment/transport provided to you or your child/dependent by another state or territory ambulance service, you are requested to forward the invoice to the Queensland Ambulance Service (QAS) for payment.

-You will also need to provide proof of Queensland residency as follows.
+You will also need to provide proof that Queensland was your principal place of residence at the time of the service as follows.

 A copy of one of the following documents:

-- current photographic identification which includes the current principal place of residence in Queensland, eg. a drivers licence (include a copy of the front and back of the licence); or
+- current photographic identification which includes the current principal place of residence in Queensland, e.g. a driver’s license (include a copy of the front and back of the license); or

 - statement from a bank or financial institution showing the current principal place of residence and the name of the institution; or

-- current Queensland issued Centrelink Pension Concession Card; or
+- current Queensland issued Centrelink Pension Concession Card

-- current Queensland issued Centrelink Health Care Card.
+- current Queensland issued Centrelink Health Care Card; or

-As the guardian of the child/dependant, provide a copy of one of the documents listed above.
-In addition, provide a copy of one of the following documents to confirm that the child/dependant is in your care:
+As the guardian of the child/dependent, provide a copy of one of the documents listed above.
+In addition, provide a copy of one of the following documents to confirm that the child/dependent is in your care:

-- current Medicare card with the child/dependant’s name; or
+- current Medicare card with the child/dependent’s name; or

-- current student identification card for the child/ dependant.
+- current student identification card for the child/ dependent.